-Welfare along the Transition.
-The welfare changes along the transition across heterogeneous households and in aggregate are displayed in Table 10.
-We measure welfare for each household i in the baseline steady state simulation using the ex-ante cev_i , as before.
+Welfare along the transition The welfare changes along the transition across heterogeneous households and in aggregate are displayed in Table 10.
+We measure welfare for each household i in the baseline steady-state simulation using the ex ante cev_i , as before.
 Replacing stamp duty with a property tax leads to small aggregate welfare losses as measured by the mean cev_i .
 Furthermore, only 45.9% of existing households experience an improvement in welfare.
-In contrast, when stamp duty is replaced by a consumption tax, the economy experiences a median welfare gain of 0.13% and 56.4% of existing house-
+In contrast, when stamp duty is replaced by a consumption tax, the economy experiences a median welfare gain of 0.13% and 56.4% of existing households gain from the policy change.
+To understand these differences, we examine outcomes across heterogeneous households.